 Everyone knows that you need to advertise on digital platforms to reach key demographics in this day and age.
 However, the balance of digital and traditional media is still a critical component of a marketing plan.
 As a matter of fact, it is more important than ever to spread your message on multiple platforms.
 This should include at least one traditional option such as radio.

 Franchisors usually lead the way with media planning, using the national ad fund for branding ads on different platforms.
 Franchisees should be encouraged to layer on their local ads in complementary media.
 Even the smallest franchisees should be able to afford advertising on two platforms.
 For example, a local radio spot or digital advertising that supports the national campaign.

 Radio pros have always known that repetition is the secret to effective advertising.
-With the rise in digital media, the best campaigns are carried out on multiple platforms working in tandem.
-When people hear something on the radio and then see it in their newsfeed, the message is reinforced, and the audience is more likely to take action.
-This strategy works for both consumer and franchise development advertising.
+With the rise in digital media, multiple platforms work in tandem to carry out the best campaigns.
+When people hear something on the radio and then see it in their newsfeed, it reinforces the message.
+It also raises the probability of the audience taking action.

 This blog was written by Curious Jane and previously published on the blog of the International Franchise Association.